jonegil/gui-with-gio/egg_timer/04_button_low.md

 Let's examine the structure of this code.

 1. First we define a ```Flexbox``` through the struct ```layout.Flex{ }```
 1. Then we send it a *list of children* to be laid out through ```Layout(gtx, ...)```.
-The graphical context, *gtx*, contais the constraints that the kids have to keep within, and any number of children can follow.
+The graphical context, *gtx*, contains the constraints that the kids have to keep within, and any number of children can follow.

 The children we list are both created by ```layout.Rigid( )```:
   a.
 The first is a placeholder for the button,